mike-rankin/ESP32-S3_MLX90640_Thermal/README.md

 **-Upload your sketch<br/>**
 <br/>
 **Where do I get a battery?<br/>**
 **-Source a 300mAh to 500mAh LiPo with a 1.25mm battery from Aliexpress.
-Just make sure the positive and negative wires are in the correct locations.
+Just make sure the positive and negative wires are in the correct locations as noted on the board.
 If not, they can be removed by lifting the tab and swapping around<br/>**
 <br/>
 **Why does my battery never charge?<br/>**
 **-The charger cannot power the board and charge the battery at the same time.
 To properly charge the battery turn the device off and leave the USB-C plugged in.
 The red light will go off once charged<br/>**